ErikHartman/bopep/README.md

 ### Step 3: Install Dependencies

-1. (a) If you would like to dock with AlphaFold: **Install LocalColabFold**: LocalColabFold is a fantastic package that allows you to run ColabFold locally.
+1. (a) If you would like to dock/fold with AlphaFold: **Install LocalColabFold**: LocalColabFold is a fantastic package that allows you to run ColabFold locally.
 Follow the installation procedure [here](https://github.com/YoshitakaMo/localcolabfold) to install it.

 Remember to export the `PATH` variable and make sure `colabfold_batch` is callable by running: